Dødedans i London, Tottel

 Death speaketh to the Burgis.

-SYR Burgis, what doe ye lenger* tarye?
+SYr Burgis, what doe ye long tarye,

 For all your auoyre and youre great riches,

-Thoghe* ye be strong, deinous and contrary.
+If ye be strong, deinous, and contrary,

-From other it came and shall vnto strangers.
+From other it came and shall vnto strangers,

 He is a foole that in such busines,

-Wot nought for whom he stuffeth his garners!
+Wot nought for whom he stuffeth his garners

 Borgeren